 - Workers’ Compensation

 You may not have registered with the Workers Compensation Board (WCB) as a sole proprietor.
 In Manitoba, close to 80% of workplaces must register for workers’ compensation coverage.
-Unless your type of business is on the list of compulsory industries, as soon as you hire an employee, you must open a WCB account.
+Unless your type of business is on the list of industries exempt from WCB, as soon as you hire an employee, you must open a WCB account.
+Review the list of compulsory industries.

 You will pay premiums based on the employee’s earnings and can’t deduct premiums from wages.
 Call 204-954-4505 or 1-855-954-4321, ext.
 4505 or register online.